Drawing on more than 200 years of combined service, Lighthouse Guild’s experience is unmatched.

 1975 – The first American Medical Association-accredited professional training program in low vision care is established at The Lighthouse.

-1981 – The Pisart Award is inaugurated to recognize a person who has made a noteworthy contribution to the prevention, cure or treatment of severe vision loss or blindness.
+1981 – The Pisart Award in Technological Innovation is inaugurated to recognize a person who has made a noteworthy contribution to the prevention, cure or treatment of severe vision loss or blindness.

 1984 – GuildCare, the Guild’s Adult Day Health Care Program, opens at the Guild Home and in the Bronx.

 1986 – 1995